Gus Fisher (fashion): Philanthropy

-2001 Contributed to the establishment of the Gus Fisher Gallery (and the School of Creative and Performing Arts) in the Kenneth Myers Centre at The University of Auckland to encourage debate on contemporary visual arts and culture and foster creative and academic research in visual arts.
+In 2001, he contributed to the establishment of the Gus Fisher Gallery (and the School of Creative and Performing Arts) in the Kenneth Myers Centre at The University of Auckland to encourage debate on contemporary visual arts and culture and foster creative and academic research in visual arts.

-2004 Gus Fisher Postdoctoral Fellowship to specialise in the research of Neurogenerative diseases and a cure for Parkinson's disease.
+2004 Gus Fisher Postdoctoral Fellowship to specialise in the research of neurogenerative diseases and a cure for Parkinson's disease.
 This was the first fellowship related to Parkinson's research offered in New Zealand.

-Gus Fisher has made significant donations to a number of organisations, including the Auckland War Memorial Museum and community drug education and rehabilitation programmes.
+Fisher made significant donations to a number of organisations, including the Auckland War Memorial Museum and community drug education and rehabilitation programmes.

-Gus Fisher is a founding donor of the Hood Fund, which enables leading New Zealand academics to share their research overseas.
+Gus Fisher was a founding donor of the Hood Fund, which enables leading New Zealand academics to share their research overseas.

 Further donations went to the Auckland Museum Redevelopment Programme, the Auckland City Art Gallery, the McCahon House Trust, the Auckland Festival, and The University of Auckland's Medical School.